-In this digital age, if you're a freelancer you'll undoubtedly have a little digital 'side project' on the go.
+In this digital age, if you're a freelancer, you'll undoubtedly have a little 'side project' on the go.
 Something that isn't 'client work' but could become an extra revenue stream.

 You might be a developer building a new app or tool.
-You could be a photographer trying to set up an online gallery for other artists.
-You could be a designer, trying to develop a new product.
+Or a photographer setting up an online gallery for artists.
+You might be a designer, developing a new product.
 Whatever your side project is, it's always incredibly tough finding the time, energy and motivation to get it finished and launched.
 Especially when you have bills to pay and client work as a priority.

 Firstly, consider whether your side project will offer value to people.
 Is it something that fills a niche?
 Is it something that solves a problem?
 Do you have any competition, and what are they doing?
 Where can you offer more and stand out above the rest?
-Really take time to plan your side project so you're able to set off down the right path.
+Take time to plan your side project, so you're able to set off down the right path.

 Break it down

 Embarking on a new project can be overwhelming, so sit down and sort your work into manageable, bite-size chunks.
 It will help you stay sane and take each day as it comes.
 Trello is great for task management.
 BaseCamp and Things are also great, as are these 10 project management tools we highly recommend.

 Once you've got your project spread out into different stages, set deadlines for each one, so you keep track and don't lose momentum.
 Create detailed (not vague) plans and stick to them.
 Figure out when you can reasonably launch your project and set an overall deadline to finish.